gsarti/divemt/README.md

 df_warmup.to_csv("data/warmup.tsv", sep="\t", index=False)
 ```

+These final files correspond to the two TSV files released in the [data](data/) folder, which are also used for the processed version of Divemt on [🤗 Datasets](https://huggingface.co/datasets/GroNLP/divemt) and for the [DivEMT Explorer](https://huggingface.co/spaces/GroNLP/divemt_explorer).

 ### Reproducing the Analysis and Plots

 Follow along the [analysis](notebooks/analysis.ipynb) notebook after running the preprocessing script to produce plots and tables.